CybersecurityHow to Protect Your Phone from Hacking in 2026: 15 Essential Steps

 1.8 billion smartphones were targeted by hacking attempts in 2025, according to Kaspersky's report.
 60% of phishing attacks now target mobile devices specifically.
 In the Gulf region, mobile attacks surged by 35% over the past year.

 Your phone carries your entire digital life: bank accounts, photos, conversations, work data.
 A compromised phone means a compromised life.
 Here are 15 practical steps to keep it safe.
+For foundational knowledge before diving in, read cybersecurity fundamentals.

 | Statistic | Number |